seaguli/arras-mayhem/README.md

    - <https://repl.it/@umineko/arras-ruby>
    - <https://gitlab.com/seaguli/arras-ruby>

-Additonal code is availbile on my Github project's page, <https://github.com/seaguli/arras-mayhem>
+Additonal code is available on my Github project's page, <https://github.com/seaguli/arras-mayhem>
 # Remixing
 Feel free to remix this project and modify it to your own liking!